 Creighton Prep HEALTH AND Wellness Program

 At the beginning of the 2014-2015 academic year, Creighton Prep implemented mandatory and random drug and alcohol testing for all students.
 This is part of a developing health and wellness program at Prep and an ongoing commitment by the school to the Jesuit philosophy of cura personalis, or “care for the whole person.”

 The drug and alcohol testing program:

-- Educates students about substance use and discourage use through verifiable means
+- Educates students about substance use and discourages use through verifiable means.